kushal2060/hydra-yaci/README.md

 The Hydra node is running from a Docker image.

-See the `setup-docker-hydra.sh` file for this setup.
+See the `setup-docker-hydra.sh` file for this setup. run this and wrapper will be generated.
 A wrapper is provided in `bin/hydra-node`.
 The same applies to `cardano-cli`; its wrapper is in `bin/cardano-cli`.
 These wrappers generate keys for all participants.